 Hi there, I'm Jarod.
 I'm a software developer and designer based in the Los Angeles area who makes apps and video games.
-I'm currently working on some independent projects for my company Chromatic Labs.
+I'm currently working on an app called Tabular and an unannounced game at Chromatic Labs.

 I have spent more than two years working on Tabular, a large Cocoa application for OS X, which has given me considerable experience with Objective-C.